Skip to main content

 Transaction Monitoring

-Our technology and architecture uses hundreds of different data sources to manage risk both and the portfolio and account level and to drive real-time decisions for transaction monitoring.
+Our technology and architecture use hundreds of different data sources to manage risk at both the portfolio and account level and to drive real-time decisions for transaction monitoring.

 Transaction Monitoring related rules in the Payrix portal have 3 separate actions depending on the level of mitigation: